 Students who succeed at Susquehanna typically have completed the following college preparatory courses:

 The selection process also pays close attention to other factors.
 These include the following:

-The Write Option as an Alternative to Standardized Test Scores.
-Students have the option of submitting two graded writing samples in place of standardized SAT or ACT test scores.
-Those who choose this alternative may contact the Office of Admissions to learn what qualifies as a Write Option sample and to notify the office of the intent to use this alternative.
+Applying as a Test Score Optional Candidate.
+Students have the option of submitting a graded writing sample in place of standardized SAT or ACT test scores.
+Those who choose this alternative should contact the Office of Admissions for advice regarding an appropriate writing sample for evaluation.

 Campus Visits.
-Susquehanna encourages prospective applicants to visit the campus if at all possible.
+Susquehanna encourages prospective applicants to visit the campus if at all possible to learn more about all that is available.
 The university also strongly recommends a personal interview.
-The interview is an excellent opportunity for prospective students to get to know more about Susquehanna University, while at the same time informing an admissions representative about their academic background and interests.
+The interview is an excellent opportunity for prospective students to share helpful information with a member of the admission committee regarding their academic abilities and co-curricular interests.

 High school students who make an official visit to Susquehanna University between March 1 of their sophomore year and May 1 of their senior year will be awarded a $1,000 campus visit grant, renewable for all four years, when they enroll.